awsdocs/amazon-ec2-user-guide/doc_source/Using_Filtering.md

 The resulting lists of resources can be long, so you might want to filter the results to include only the resources that match certain criteria\.
 You can specify multiple filter values, and you can also specify multiple filters\.
 For example, you can list all the instances whose type is either `m1.small` or `m1.large`, and that have an attached EBS volume that is set to delete when the instance terminates\.
 The instance must match all your filters to be included in the results\.

 You can also use wildcards with the filter values\.
-An asterisk \(\*\) matches zero or more characters, and a question mark \(?\) matches exactly one character\.
-For example, you can use `*database*` as a filter value to get all EBS snapshots that include `database` in the description\.
-If you were to specify `database` as the filter value, then only snapshots whose description equals `database` would be returned\.
+An asterisk \(\*\) matches zero or more characters, and a question mark \(?\) matches zero or one character\.

+For example, you can use `database` as the filter value to get only the EBS snapshots whose description equals `database`\.
+If you specify `*database*`, then all snapshots whose description includes `database` are returned\.
+If you specify `database?`, then only the snapshots whose description matches one of the following patterns are returned: equals `database` or equals `database` followed by one character\.

+The number of question marks determines the maximum number of characters to include in results\.
+For example, if you specify `database????`, then only the snapshots whose description equals `database` followed by up to four characters are returned\.
+Descriptions with five or more characters following `database` are excluded from the search results\.

 Filter values are case sensitive\.
 We support only exact string matching, or substring matching \(with wildcards\)\.
 If a resulting list of resources is long, using an exact string filter may return the response faster\.

 Your search can include the literal values of the wildcard characters; you just need to escape them with a backslash before the character\.
 For example, a value of `\*amazon\?\\` searches for the literal string `*amazon?\`\.

 For a list of supported filters per Amazon EC2 resource, see the relevant documentation:
 + For the AWS CLI, see the relevant `describe` command in the *[AWS CLI Command Reference](http://docs.aws.amazon.com/cli/latest/reference/)*\.
 + For Windows PowerShell, see the relevant `Get` command in the *[AWS Tools for PowerShell Cmdlet Reference](http://docs.aws.amazon.com/powershell/latest/reference/items/Amazon_Elastic_Compute_Cloud_cmdlets.html)*\.
 + For the Query API, see the relevant `Describe` API action in the *[Amazon EC2 API Reference](http://docs.aws.amazon.com/AWSEC2/latest/APIReference/)*\.